hein182/Platformer/README.md

 ## How to Play

 1. Use the wasd keys to move the character.
-2. Press the w arrow key to jump.
+2. Press the w key to jump.
 3. Collect all coins in the level.
 4. Reach the flag at the end of the level to complete it.